awsdocs/aws-lambda-developer-guide/doc_source/samples-listmanager.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lambda/latest/dg/images/listmanager-servicemap.png)

 The Node\.js function is configured for active tracing in the template, and is instrumented with the AWS X\-Ray SDK for Node\.js in code\.
-The X\-Ray SDK records a subsegment for each call made with anAWS SDK or MySQL client\.
+The X\-Ray SDK records a subsegment for each call made with an AWS SDK or MySQL client\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lambda/latest/dg/images/listmanager-trace.png)